Run Service

 neighborhood

-• direction, with the following possible values:
+• direction: The following list describes the possible values:

-• depend - the jobs that depend on the specified job.
+• depend: The jobs that depend on the specified job.

-• predecessor - the jobs that the specified job depends on.
+• predecessor: The jobs that the specified job depends on.

-• radial - the jobs from both directions.
+• radial: The jobs from both directions.

-• depth - the number of job levels from the specified job.
+• depth: The number of job levels from the specified job.

 Copy